Cykelero/tasklemon/README.md

 - **run the tests** using `npm run test` (or `npm run watch:test` for automatic runs)
 - **build the api docs** using `npm run build-docs` (or `npm run watch:build-docs` for automatic builds)

-## Thanks
+Once you've built something nice, [submit it as a pull request](https://github.com/cykelero/tasklemon/compare) to make it public.

-Once you've built something nice, [submit it as a pull request](https://github.com/Cykelero/tasklemon/compare) to make it public.
+## ❤️ Thanks

 Thanks to [Fabien Bérini →](https://fabien-berini.fr), for his help with making the unix-y parts reasonably sane :)
 Thanks to [Benoît Zugmeyer →](https://github.com/BenoitZugmeyer), for his input on API design and npm support :)